Covid-19 Updates & Information

 If you need to get in touch with an STC Supervisor between the hours of 4 pm – 8 am on any day of the week, call (607) 376-7526 x101.
 For issues that arise Monday through Friday, 8 am – 4 pm, please contact your Care Manager.
 For health-related emergencies, please dial 911.

-On August 23, the U.S. Food and Drug Administration approved the first Covid-19 vaccine.
+The U.S. Food and Drug Administration approved the first Covid-19 vaccine.
 First known as the Pfizer-BioNTech Covid-19 Vaccine, it will now be marketed as Comirnaty (koe-mir’-na-tee) for the prevention of Covid-19 in individuals 16 years of age and older.
 The vaccine is still available for emergency use authorization, including for individuals 12-15 years of age, and for the administration of a third dose in certain immunocompromised individuals.

-On Monday, August 16, Governor Cuomo announced that all healthcare workers in New York State, including staff at hospitals and long-term care facilities, including nursing homes, adult care, and other congregate care settings, will be required to be vaccinated against Covid-19 by Monday, September 27.
+Governor Cuomo announced that all healthcare workers in New York State, including staff at hospitals and long-term care facilities, including nursing homes, adult care, and other congregate care settings, will be required to be vaccinated against Covid-19 by Monday, September 27.
 It is yet to be determined if OPWDD facilities are included in this mandate.

 The State Department of Health has also authorized a third Covid-19 vaccine dose for New yorkers with compromised immune systems.
 Following the CDC’s recommendation, eligible New Yorkers can receive their third vaccine dose 28 days after the completion of their two-dose vaccine series, effective immediately.